tangbao/ECE568-Assignments-Archive/HW1/hw1.md

 After doing some research on triggers, I find that a trigger will not call itself recursively by default.
 That is, an update trigger does not call itself in response to a second update to the same table within the trigger.

 And I suppose the data type of price is **float**.

-If the trigger calls itself recursively, the results will be 3, 0.75, 0.75, respectively.
 ### a)
 The price of pruchaseID #111 will be set to 3.
 It will execute statements in the order of: